-The Applicant shall provide background information on the consideration of alternative development options including alternative design, scale, extent, layout, and mode of operation for the Project within the existing Ocean Park, provide justifications regarding how the proposed development option is arrived at, including the descriptions of the environmental factors considered in the option selection.
-A comparison of the environmental benefits and dis-benefits of alternative development options shall be made with a view to recommending the preferred option to avoid and minimize adverse environmental effects.
+The Applicant shall provide background information on the consideration of alternative development options including alternative design, scale, extent, layout, and mode of operation for the Project, provide justifications regarding how the proposed development option is arrived at, including the descriptions of the environmental factors considered in the option selection.
+A comparison of the environmental benefits and dis-benefits of alternative development options shall be made with a view to recommending the preferred option(s) to avoid and minimize adverse environmental effects.